Agunderman10/Arduino-Buzzer-Music-Scale/README.md

 # Arduino-Buzzer-Music-Scale
 Program for the Arduino that will play through the music scale in a passive buzzer

 This program will require the user to add the pitches.h library to their arduino program to run correctly.
-This library can be found at https://gist.github.com/mikeputnam/2820675
+This library can be found at https://gist.github.com/mikeputnam/2820675.
+Just download the ZIP file and add it to your project by going into Sketch>Include Library>Add .ZIP Library...